 A Deacon’s Musing: Lent|War

-As the world seemed to square off in Eastern Europe in a way that is reminiscent of Cold War scenarios, I dug into his own story trying to reconcile various puzzles in himself.
+As the world seemed to square off in Eastern Europe in a way that was reminiscent of Cold War scenarios, I dug into the various puzzles conflict reveals from the vantage of faith.
 How might faith address the dangers of global scaled conflict?

 A Deacon’s Musing: Lent|Lefty